ravehlab/npc-grafting-distance/README.md

 2. Install IMP (https://integrativemodeling.org/), either from source code or from packages such as conda (https://anaconda.org/conda-forge/imp), or an IMP installation over google colab (see tutorials on IMP website)
 3. Download this folder
 4. Using a python that has IMP properly installed, just run from this folder:

 $ python analyze_anchor_distance.py 47-35_1spoke.rmf3 1 distance.csv
-(or python with any properly working IMP installation and the input file in this folder)

 --------------
 General Notes: